Frojd/Wagtail-Pipit/Client-Project/README.md

 Our deploy scripts are based on [ansistrano](https://github.com/ansistrano) (running [ansible](https://github.com/ansible/ansible)).

-### Working with CI environment vars

-Rather then inlining environment variables in Circle CI we recommend that you add them to an encrypted file and checked in (`.circlerc-crypt`), the raw file (`.circlerc`) should not be checked in.
-Circle-CI will use this file automatically and deploy to stages with deploy script.
-A key should be created for the project and documented.
-Also make sure to associate your encryption key with repo on Circle.

-#### Commands when encrypting/decypting .circlerc

-- Encrypt `openssl aes-256-cbc -e -in .circlerc -out .circlerc-crypt -k <KEY>`
-- Decrypt `openssl aes-256-cbc -d -in .circlerc-crypt -out .circlerc -k <KEY>`

 ### Deploying manually

 It's possible you deploy manually and is something that you usually do this before CI is configured.